 Echo Center has only a few students in grade 3rd - 6th.
 Only those funded by a school district are administered the California State tests as directed by the LEA for each student according to district timelines and as directed in the IEP's.
 Tests are administered by trained, credentialed staff members.
 Accommodations are provided as stipulated in each student's IEP.
-These may include clarification/ repetition of directions and extended time.
-Parents may request a waiver of these tests in writing directed to their own school district.
+These may include clarification/repetition of directions and extended time.
 Tests are returned to each school district office and are scored by each district.
 Scores may or may not be reported to Echo Center.
 Because of the low number of students tested, confidentiality concerns prevent reporting of test scores.